sahilnegin/Personal-Finance-Tracker/README.md

 - **Transaction Management**: View all transactions in a clean, organized list with delete functionality
 - **Real-time Balance**: Dynamic calculation of total balance, income, and expenses
 - **Smart Filtering**: Filter transactions by category or type (income/expense)
-- **Data Persistence**: All data is saved to localStorage and persists between sessions
+- **Database Persistence**: All data is saved to MongoDB database with full CRUD operations

 ### 🎨 **User Experience**
 - **Dark/Light Mode**: Beautiful theme toggle with smooth transitions